-Enclosed, please find a Department Order granting coverage under the General Permit - Aquatic Herbicides for the Control of Invasive Aquatic Plants, which was issued by the Department on April 3, 2017, for a five-year term.
-A copy of the final General Permit is attached to this Department Order.
-Please read the permit and its attached conditions carefully.
-Compliance with this permit will protect water quality.
+Enclosed please find a copy of your final MEPDES permit and Maine WDL Order which was approved by the Department of Environmental Protection for coverage under the Application of Herbicides for the Control of Invasive Aquatic Plants General Permit, #MEG150000, Maine Waste Discharge License #W-009004-5G-C-R, issued by the Department on April 3, 2017.
+Please read this permit/license and its attached conditions carefully.
+Compliance with this permit/license will protect water quality.